 Shooting an AR

-Do you have an AR-15 rifle?
+Do you have any AR-15 shooting tips of your own to share with us?
 Tell us about your own experience in the comments section below!

 Editor’s Note: This post was originally published in April 2015 and has been updated for quality and relevancy.